 This project endeavors to advance Hepatitis B and Hepatitis C integration in primary care and implementation of the National Viral Hepatitis Action Plan 2017- 2020.

-NACHC is working work with CVS Health to integrate addiction medicine into primary care.
+NACHC is working with the CVS Health Foundation to integrate addiction medicine into primary care.
 “Innovative Approaches for Prescription Drug Abuse Management and Prevention” is a 12-month learning community designed to help health centers build capacity for providing integrated behavioral health services in communities with high incidence of substance use and abuse.
 There have been three cohorts.